About Yellow Card

 - a faulty batch of test strips for a blood glucose meter giving wrong readings

 - labelling or instructions on the device are not clear

-If your equipment has a fault you should let us know as soon as you can.
+If your equipment has a safety issue you should let us know as soon as you can.
 Please do not send your device to the MHRA.
 Hold onto it once you have reported it to us.
 The manufacturer may need it to investigate your report.

 Defective medicines (those that are not of an acceptable quality)